Tan Chee Khoon: Entering Parliament

 In 1964, Tan contested both the Parliamentary seat of Batu in Kuala Lumpur and the Selangor State Assembly seat of Kepong.
-Although the Alliance crushed the opposition, Tan won both seats – with a margin of victory of two votes for his Parliamentary seat, officially the smallest ever margin of victory in a Malaysian election as of 2004 – and was one of only two Labour members of parliament (MPs).
+Although the Alliance crushed the opposition, Tan won both seats – with a margin of victory of two votes for his Parliamentary seat, officially the smallest ever margin of victory in a Malaysian election as of 2004.

+He was one of only two Labour MPs alongside party leader Lim Kean Siew who won the Dato Keramat seat.

 Tan would not relinquish either seat until his retirement.
 During his tenure as an MP, Tan became known for thoroughly probing government policies and making his views known.
 As a result, he was popularly known as "Mr. Opposition".
 Tan was known for his opposition to wanton amendments of the Constitution in Parliament, and also for his outspoken opposition to the establishment of Malaya (and later Malaysia) as an Islamic state, which he felt contravened the Constitution.
 He was also known for his devotion to his constituents, making himself available to them at least two days a week in his office.
 Tan made no secret of his religion, and freely peppered his Parliamentary speeches with quotations from the Bible, leading the first Malaysian Prime Minister, Tunku Abdul Rahman, to remark how much he sounded like a preacher.

 When the Labour Party was taken over by Chinese-educated members with more leftist views—eventually leading to the party's deregistration by the government, Tan left the party to form Gerakan, with the objective of attracting Malays away from race-based parties such as the United Malays National Organisation (UMNO), a major party in the Alliance catering to the Malay majority of the population.

-Gerakan, together with the Democratic Action Party (DAP) which took similar stances to Gerakan, were very successful in the 1969 general elections, and appeared to be on the verge of denying the Alliance the 2/3 Parliamentary majority required to amend the Constitution.
+Gerakan, together with the Democratic Action Party (DAP) and the People’s Progressive Party, which took similar stances to Gerakan, were very successful in the 1969 general elections, and appeared to be on the verge of denying the Alliance the 2/3 Parliamentary majority required to amend the Constitution.
 In Selangor, Tan's home state, the State Assembly was tied between Alliance and opposition assemblymen.

 Tan organised a victory parade on 12 May, and received permission from the police to hold it.
 However, the participants deviated from the authorised route, jamming traffic, and entered a predominantly Malay area of Kuala Lumpur, where they shouted racial epithets.
 On 13 May, UMNO organised a retaliatory march, and armed groups of Malays gathered at the capital, Kuala Lumpur.
 The march degenerated into a racial riot, and the violence continued for two days.
 Official statistics later put the total dead in the area of 200, although unofficial ones give a figure five times higher.
 A state of emergency was declared, and Parliament was suspended.
 The newly formed National Operations Council (NOC), led by Deputy Prime Minister Tun Abdul Razak, took power.
 Parliament did not reconvene until 1972.